breatheco-de/excuse-generator-javascript-cli/.learn/exercises/01-first-app/README.md

 # `01` First App

-We are going to start this project by creating our first Javascript APP, in this case it will be a CLI (Command Line Interface).
-We are going to run this APP through the terminal and see the results right there as well.
+We are going to start this project by creating our Javascript app.
+As we are using Learnpack for this assignment, we'll be able to run it very easily and see the results in the terminal.

 ## 📝 Instructions: